Creative-koda-lab/typi/DEPLOYMENT.md

 # Deployment Guide (SST + AWS + Cloudflare + MongoDB Atlas)

-This document outlines the steps to deploy TypiVibe with [SST](https://sst.dev/) on AWS, use Cloudflare to manage the public domain, and connect to a managed MongoDB Atlas cluster.
+This document outlines the steps to deploy Typi with [SST](https://sst.dev/) on AWS, use Cloudflare to manage the public domain, and connect to a managed MongoDB Atlas cluster.
 Adjust names and regions to match your AWS/Cloudflare setup.

 ## 1. Prerequisites